-As reported above, our SmartRivers initiative now trains volunteer citizen scientists to sample and identify aquatic invertebrates.
+As reported, our SmartRivers initiative now trains volunteer citizen scientists to sample and identify aquatic invertebrates.
 This enables them to analyse the ecosystem health in their local rivers in line with Environment Agency protocols, as well as to identify the insects down to species level to give an accurate assessment of a river's health.
-This a significant new education resource for English rivers which we have also now launched in Scotland and Wales as well, and we envisage training many more citizen scientists over the coming years.
-Our face-to-face training programme was constrained again by COVID in 2021 but we developed on-line learning tools which have been well received.
+This a significant new education resource for English rivers which we have also now put into use in Scotland and Wales.
+We envisage training many more citizen scientists over the coming years.